fabischw/fabischw/README.md

 ## Hey, I'm Fabian 👋

-- I'm a highschool student from Germany who spends his freetime coding
+- I'm a computer science student from Germany
-- Currently learning about GNU / Linux
+- particularly interested in linux, free software and python
 - looking to learn new things and socialize